Hemendravenkata/Hemendravenkata/README.md

 ## 🚀 Projects

-### 🛡️ PhishGuard — Phishing Email Detection Tool
+### 🛡️ PhishGuard – Intelligent Phishing URL Detection & Risk Assessment System

 A phishing email detection application that analyzes email content and classifies messages as phishing or legitimate.

-- Built a web application for real-time phishing email analysis
-- Implemented phishing detection using NLP and BERT-based classification
-- Developed backend APIs for email analysis and result processing
-- Stored analysis results using MongoDB
-- Used Docker and Jenkins for application deployment and CI/CD
+- Analyzes URLs to identify potentially suspicious or phishing characteristics.
+- Generates a risk score and risk level based on security checks.
+- Displays threat indicators, security checks, and recommendations to the user.
+-React.js frontend provides an interactive interface for URL analysis and scan history.
+-FastAPI backend handles URL analysis, risk scoring, and REST APIs.
+-MongoDB stores scan results and maintains scan history.
+-Docker is used to containerize the application components.
+ -Kubernetes is used to deploy and manage the frontend, backend, and MongoDB services.

 ### 🌱 Solar Scarecrow & Weather Station